tripal/tripal/docs/user_guide/example_genomics/func_annots/blast.rst

 .. image:: blast4.png

-The top section of this page provides multiple methods for providing results file: via an upload interface, specifing a remote URL or a file path that is local to the server.
+The top section of this page provides multiple methods for providing results file: via an upload interface, specifying a remote URL or a file path that is local to the server.
 Most likely, you will always upload or provide a remote URL.
 However, we download the file earlier, and stored them here: ```$DRUPAL_HOME/sites/default/files```.
 So, in this case we can use the path on the local server.
 Provide the following value for this form:

 .. csv-table::
   :header: "Field", "Value"

   "Server path", "sites/default/files/Blastx_citrus_sinensis-orange1.1g015632m.g.fasta.0_vs_uniprot_sprot.fasta.out"
   "Analysis", "blastx Citrus sinensis v1.0 genes vs ExPASy SwissProt (blastall 2.2.25, Citrus sinensis mRNA vs ExPASy SwissProt)"
   "Database", "ExPASy SwissProt"